opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ```
 Again, if the hostname and port are omitted they default to "infra-api.newrelic.com" and 443 respectively, so this becomes:
 ```
-NewRelicInfraApiService infraApi = NewRelicInfraApiService.builder()
+NewRelicInfraApi infraApi = NewRelicInfraApi.builder()
     .apiKey("<YOUR_API_KEY>")
     .build();
 ```

-Lastly, to obtain a service instance to carry out New Relic Synthetics operations use the builder provided:
+Lastly, to obtain a client instance to carry out New Relic Synthetics operations use the builder provided:
 ```
-NewRelicSyntheticsApiService syntheticsApi = NewRelicSyntheticsApiService.builder()
+NewRelicSyntheticsApi syntheticsApi = NewRelicSyntheticsApi.builder()
     .hostname("synthetics.newrelic.com")
     .port(443)
     .apiKey("<YOUR_API_KEY>")